Field sobriety testing: History

+Use and purpose

-FSTs and SFSTs are promoted as, "used to determine whether a subject is impaired", but FST tests are widely regarded having, as their primary purpose, establishing tangible evidence of "probable cause for arrest" ("reasonable grounds" in Canada).
-A secondary purpose, is to provide supporting corroborative tangible evidence for use against the suspect for use at trial.
+The National Highway Traffic Safety Administration (NHTSA) has developed a model system for managing Standardized Field Sobriety Test (SFST) training.
+They have published several training manuals associated with FSTs.
+FSTs and SFSTs are promoted as "used to determine whether a subject is impaired", but FST tests are widely regarded having, as their primary purpose, establishing tangible evidence of "probable cause for arrest" ("reasonable grounds" in Canada).
+A secondary purpose is to provide supporting corroborative tangible evidence for use against the suspect for use at trial.
 Probable cause is necessary under US law (4th Amendment) to sustain an arrest and invocation of the implied consent law.

 Similar considerations apply under the Canadian requirement to establish "reasonable grounds" for making an approved instrument demand, by establishing that there is reasonable and probable cause which lies at the "point where credibly-based probability replaces suspicion".
 It is likely that, if FSTs are being used, some equivalent to probable cause is necessary to sustain a conviction based on a demand for a chemical test.

 While the primary purpose of FSTs is to document probable cause or the equivalent, in some jurisdictions, FST performance can be introduced as corroborating evidence of impairment.

 Testing

+During a traffic stop, upon suspicion of DUI, the officer will administer one or more field sobriety tests.
+FSTs are considered "divided attention tests" that test the suspect's ability to perform the type of mental and physical multitasking that is required to operate an automobile.
 According to the NHTSA, a suspect does not "pass" or "fail" a field sobriety test, but rather the police determine whether "clues" are observed during the test.
 Nevertheless, some of the literature will still include comments that a suspect "fails" one or more of these tests.

+Standardized Field Sobriety Tests

-The three validated tests by NHTSA are:
+The three tests chosen to constitute the "Standardized Field Sobriety Tests" (SFSTs), which have been validated by NHTSA, are: